SaaraLeppis/Rat_in_Maze/README.md

 # Rat in Maze with React

 This is school assignment @Business College Helsinki.
-Related to studies of datastructures,
+Related to studies of datastructures.

 ## Technics used